 McLeodGanj: The Name

 Located at an altitude of 6831 feet, McLeod Ganj is home to a large number of Tibetan refugees and serves as the base station for the exiled Tibetan Government and their spiritual head, Dalai Lama.
 It is located on the Dhauladhar mountain range and lies just in front of its highest peak, the Hanuman-Ka-Tibba.
-Named after a late British Governor who served in Punjab, McLeod Ganj, at an elevation of 1750 feet, has better weather than its counterparts in the lower parts of Dharamshala.
+Named after a late British Governor who served in Punjab, McLeod Ganj, at an elevation of 1750 feet, has better weather than its counterparts in the lower parts of Dharamshala tours

-Main AttractionsYou can cover all the interesting tourist spots in McLeod Ganj in 2 days, and an additional day can be spent roaming through the deciduous growth and exploring the other parts of Dharamshala.
+in 2 days, and an additional day can be spent roaming through the deciduous growth and exploring the other parts of Dharamshala.
 Being home to the thousands of Tibetan refugees, McLeod Ganj is the place to explore if you are interested in Tibetan culture and crafts.
 Tsuglag Khang, the Dalai Lama’s temple, is an important site to visit once you are in the suburb, preferably on the first day of your trip.
 The temple has statues of the bodhisattvas Shakyamuni, Avalokitesvara and Padmasambhava.
 McLeod Ganj has many other Buddhist sites including Namgyal Monastery and Nechung Monastery, the Mani Lakhang stupa and the Gompa Dip Tse-Chok Ling, which is the smallest monastery in the region.

 The Karmapa, who is the spiritual and religious head of Tibetan Buddhism, lives in the Gyuto Monastery near Norbulinga.
 The second day can be well spent by visiting Triund and other sites.
 Triund, located around nine kilometers from McLeod Ganj, is a famous spot for trekking and other adventure sports.
 The spot offers spectacular views of the valley and the surrounding mountains, so it’s one hot tourist hub anytime during spring or autumn.
 The Dal Lake is yet another famous location in McLeod Ganj.
 Other sites you can visit are the Chinmaya Tampovan and the Osho Retreat Center.
 Major part of McLeod Ganj can be covered walking, but in case you see the necessity, you can hire Cars, Motorcycles and Auto-Rickshaws for travel within the city.
+Also do not miss a trip to Shimla

 Planning your trip